-We have performances all night long at buildings in downtown Orange.
-Find your favorite entertainment — musicians, shows for kids, theatrical performances.
-Each performance occurs twice, so you’ll be able to fit in all the shows you’d like to see from 6 PM–9:45 PM.
+We had performances all night long at buildings in downtown Orange — musicians, shows for kids, theatrical performances.
+Each 45-minute performance occurred twice from 6 PM–9:45 PM.

-In your free time, be sure to watch the ice sculptures being created in Memorial Park.
-Don’t miss other outdoor attractions like a bonfire near the Fire Station and snacks provided by local organizations.
-The Parade of Stars leaves the Town Hall at 10 PM.
-Carry a star and join the fun!
-Fireworks begin just after the parade — set off over the beautiful Millers River.
+Talented ice sculptors carved ice sculptures in Memorial Park and there were warm beverages provided by local organizations.
+The Parade of Stars left the Town Hall at 10 PM and firework began just after the parade — set off over the beautiful Millers River.

 Ice Sculptures (all evening)